-- Mayonnaise based dressings - Standard ratio is 7-8 fluid ounces of oil to 1 egg yolk.
+- Mayonnaise based dressings - Standard ratio is 24 fluid ounces of oil to each 3 fl. oz. of egg yolks.

 Mayonnaise Based Dressings are very versatile.
 Mayonnaise is a cold sauce made from combining egg yolks with oil to form a stable emulsion.
 Emulsion is a mixture of two liquids that will not blend.
 Mayonnaise and sauces made with mayonnaise can be used as a spread, dip, or salad dressing.
 The egg yolk provides the liquid, which holds the oil droplets in suspension; air, as well as lecithin form the yolk, acts as an emulsifier.
 The oil selected should not have a strong flavor since mayonnaise can be used as a base for many sauces.
 Acids such as lemon juice, wine or cider vinegar can be used to prepare mayonnaise.
 The acid along with water provides additional moisture for the emulsification.